totaking/Docs/en-us/user-interfaces/platon-samurai-EN/_Join-in-a-network.md

 ![Image text](image/Set_nodes.png)

 5.Result confirmation at the end.
 Below is a sample of successful building of a PlatON private network.
-It is recommended that you click [Backup Wallet] to save the Coinbace Wallet to a secure place.
+It is recommended that you click [Backup Coinbace Wallet] to save the Coinbace Wallet to a secure place.

 ![Image text](image/Private-net_success.png)